gem5/website/_pages/contributing.md

 Anyone may review a gem5 change and, if they feel it is ready, approve it.
 All pull-requests can be found at <https://github.com/gem5/gem5/pulls>.

-When reviewing a pull request we enforce the followings guidelines.
+When reviewing a pull request we enforce the following guidelines.
 These have been designed to ensure clear and polite communication between all parties:

 * In all forms of communication, contributors and reviewers must be polite.
 Comments seen as being rude or dismissive will not be tolerated.
-* If choosing to not approve a PR, please state clearly why.
+* If you choose not to approve a PR, please clearly state your reasons.
-When asking for changes, the commits should be specific and actionable.
+When requesting changes, the comments should be specific and actionable.
-General criticisms which cannot be addressed or understood by the contributor are unhelpful.
+General criticisms that cannot be addressed or understood by the contributor are unhelpful.
-If the contribution needs improvement, reviewers should state what their requested changes are.
+If the contribution needs improvement, reviewers should clearly outline the requested changes.
-If more information is needed for the reviewers to make a decision the reviewer should ask clear questions.
+If more information is needed for the reviewers to make a decision, they should ask clear questions.
-If the PR is generally not seen as a worthwhile contribution, a good justification should be given so the contributor may fairly rebuttal.
+If the PR is generally not considered a worthwhile contribution, a solid justification should be provided so that the contributor may respond fairly.
 * By default, the original contributor is assumed to own a change.
 I.e., they are assumed to be the sole party to submit patches to the pull request.
 If someone other than the original contributor wishes to submit patches on the original contributors behalf they should first ask permission.